 Employees have now become the nub of the concern of every organization.
 There has been a shift from employee engagement to employee experience.

-Employee engagement ideas and hacks are becoming increasingly famous as the job market turns candidate-driven.
+Employee engagement ideas that work are becoming increasingly famous as the job satisfaction turns candidate-driven.
 In this fast-paced world, retaining employees has become a primary concern for organizations.
 After all, there are so many distractions out there promising to become ‘the next big thing’.

 Retaining employees is directly related to their engagement at the workplace.
 While many companies are aware of this connection, only a few have been able to come up with engagement strategies that are adequate.